dimi309/small3d/README.md

 Collision Detection
 -------------------

-The engine supports collision detection via manually created bounding boxes.
+The framework supports collision detection via manually created bounding boxes.
 In order to create these in Blender for example, just place them in the preferred position over the model.
 Ideally, they should be aligned with the axes but that is not mandatory.
 It will just increase the detection accuracy.

 ![Bounding boxes](img/boundingboxes.png)